velixo/studying/README.md

 ### High Prio

+- Shorten 600 Hz sound
 - Add timestamp to pause start
 - Ability to input shownotes during study session and display them when pause has been initiated
+- Ability to skip and accumulate pause time

 ### Low Prio